-Some individuals drink coffee just for the energizing effect that caffeine has on their bloodstream.
-Caffeine may raise your heart rate and blood pressure, giving you a jittery or jumpy sensation.
+Some people drink coffee just for the energizing effect caffeine has on their bloodstream.
+On the other hand, caffeine may raise your heart rate and blood pressure, giving you a jittery or jumpy sensation.
 Nonetheless, caffeine addicts will be queuing for their fourth or fifth cup of high octane before lunchtime.

-You might not come across this slang term for coffee, unless you’re reading this article and decided to try it.
-Just put on some eye glasses with a pen protector sleeve.
-But, you can play it cool and sound overly smart and be a bit pretentious.
+You might not come across this slang term for coffee unless you read this article and decided to try it.
+Just put on some eyeglasses with a pen protector sleeve.
+But you can play it cool, sound overly smart, and be pretentious.

 This one is mainly used by people who are very sensitive to caffeine.
 Mostly because drinking a cup of coffee to them feels like being hit by lightning.
 Both mess with your heart, that’s for sure.
-Although this term isn’t that popular and becoming extinct.
+Unfortunately, however, this term isn’t that popular and becoming extinct.

 This one was used in the introduction.
-This phrase is so very British, since it is British, it definitely refers to a cup of tea rather than a cup of coffee.
-So, do it like the Brits, they drink so much tea that I am assuming this was meant for those who consume as much coffee like the Brits do their tea.
+This phrase is very British; since it is British, it refers to a cup of tea rather than a cup of coffee.
+So, do it like the Brits; they drink so much tea that I am assuming this was meant for those who consume as much coffee as the Brits make their tea.

-There’s two words for coffee “java” and “mocha”.
-In the late 1800s, some folks couldn’t determine which one sounded more calm, so they invented the clipped compound jamocha.
+There are two words for coffee “java” and “mocha.”
+In the late 1800s, some folks couldn’t determine which one sounded calmer, so they invented the clipped compound jamocha.

 It has the sound of a ja-joke-a.